cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 #### Configuration

 You must supply at least one metric or database query in the widget configuration.
-You also need to supply the deployment's ID, either in the page context, or by specifying it in the widget configuration.
+You also must enter the Deployment ID and Node instance ID, either in the page context or in the widget configuration.

 The following list provides information regarding parameters that can be specified for this widget.

-* `Refresh Time Interval` - how frequently the data in the widget is refreshed (in secs).
+* `Refresh Time Interval` - How frequently the data in the widget is refreshed (in secs).
-* `Node filter` - the node instance for which you want to display data.
-Deployment ID and Node Instance ID must be set in the configuration or as part of the page's context.
-You can set deployment ID and node instance ID in page's context using [Resource Filter](#resource-filter)
+* `Node filter` - Show only data for the specified nodes.
+Deployment ID and Node Instance ID must be set in the configuration or as part of the page context.
+You can set Deployment ID and Node instance ID in page context with the [Resource Filter](#resource-filter)
     ![Node filter configuration]({{< img "ui/widgets/deployment-metric-graph-configuration-node-filter.png" >}})
-* `Charts Table` - table containing definition of up to 5 charts.
+* `Charts Table` - Table containing definition of up to 5 charts.
     ![Charts Table configuration]({{< img "ui/widgets/deployment-metric-graph-configuration-charts-table.png" >}})
     You can define the following parameters:
-    * `Metric` - the specific Diamond metric you want the widget to display.
+    * `Metric` - The specific Diamond metric you want the widget to display.
 This parameter is mandatory.
 For more information about these metrics, see the [Diamond documentation](http://diamond.readthedocs.io/en/latest/).
 The available options are dynamically fetched from InfluxDB filtered by `Node filter` parameter.
-    * `Label` - the label to be displayed for the specific chart (the label will be displayed at the bottom of the chart).
+    * `Label` - The label to be displayed for the specific chart (the label will be displayed at the bottom of the chart).
 Parameter is optional.
 When not specified, then metric name will be taken as chart label.

-* `Time range and resolution` - enables you to specify the timeframe of the metrics to be displayed.
+* `Time range and resolution` - Enables you to specify the timeframe of the metrics to be displayed.
 For details of the configuration see [Time filter widget](#time-filter).

-* `Custom Influx Query` - by default, the query is based on deployment ID, metric name, time filter and resolution.
+* `Custom Influx Query` - By default, the query is based on deployment ID, metric name, time filter and resolution.
 It is possible to define your own query, which will then be used to fetch data.
     ![Charts Table configuration]({{< img "ui/widgets/deployment-metric-graph-configuration-custom-influx-query.png" >}})
     Query (`select <SELECT column> from <FROM column> where <WHERE column>`) consists of the following parameters:
-    * `SELECT` - defines part of query added just after SELECT keyword.
+    * `SELECT` - Defines part of query added just after SELECT keyword.
 Example: `mean(value)`
-    * `FROM` - defines table from which to fetch data, you can use `${deploymentId}` token to inject dynamic deployment ID.
-Example: `/${deploymentId}..*.((memory_MemFree))$/`
+    * `FROM` - Defines table from which to fetch data, you can use `${deploymentId}`, `${nodeId}` and `${nodeInstanceId}` tokens to inject dynamic values of appropriate identifiers.
+Example: `/${deploymentId}..*${nodeInstanceId}.((memory_MemFree))$/`
-    * `WHERE` - defines constraints for the query.
+    * `WHERE` - Defines constraints for the query.
 You can use `${timeFilter}` token to inject dynamic data/time ranges.
 Example: `time > now()-1h and time <now() group by time(1m) order asc` or just `${timeFilter}`.
 * `Charts Type` - Select one of the following types: line, bar and are chart display.